-This essay presents an overview of my thoughts about the potential lying at the intersection of three topics: art, machine and intelligence.
-Besides offering a glimpse of projects by artists who use machines in their work, I shall discuss the reasons why the fusion of these three topics has such a large potential.
-For this purpose, I shall describe each topic.
+This article presents an overview of my thoughts about the potential lying at the intersection of three topics: art, machines (including AI) and intelligence.
+Besides offering a glimpse of projects by artists who use machines in their work, I shall discuss the reasons why the fusion of these three has such a large potential.
+For this purpose, I shall describe each theme.
 My descriptions will probably be skewed and far from complete, but they should be good enough, I hope, to show how this fusion might be achieved.
 A few recent examples will then be mentioned of projects by artists with whom I have worked, examples that bring these three topics together.1

-But let us start with a theme at the heart of this essay: artificial intelligence (AI).
+But let us start with a theme at the heart of this article: artificial intelligence (AI).
 The Cambridge Dictionary defines it as: "the study of how to produce machines that have some of the qualities that the human mind has, such as the ability to understand language, recognize pictures, solve problems, and learn".
-An example would be a machine that can learn to play a musical instrument.
+An example would be to learn to play a musical instrument.

-Note that, I make no a priori distinction between mind and body, as readers will notice hereafter.
+By the way, I make no a priori distinction between mind and body, as readers will notice hereafter.
 On this point, I am following the advice of the neurologist Antonio Damasio (1994).
-As I want to deal with the very issue of what distinguishes human intelligence, I propose to concentrate on the qualities or capacities that a human being has but that, to the best of our knowledge, no other species has (or at least not to the same degree), namely: language, the arts, writing, creativity, the use of tools, the sciences, the invention of mathematics and the accumulation of knowledge and continual expansion of our cognitive horizon over a long period (LEVIN 2019).
-I shall concentrate on the arts while not leaving aside the other capacities, as they are not completely separate from each other.
+Since I want to deal with the very issue of what is intelligence, I would like to concentrate on the qualities or capacities that a human being has but that, to the best of our knowledge, no other species has (or at least not to the same degree), namely: language, the arts, writing, creativity, the use of tools, the sciences, the invention of mathematics and the accumulation of knowledge and continual expansion of our cognitive horizon over a long period (LEVIN 2019).
+I shall concentrate on the arts while not leaving aside the other capacities, since they are not completely separate from each other.

-1 I would like to thank Arnaud de la Fortelle (MINES ParisTech) for his suggestion to write on art and artificial intelligence while letting me free to choose the angle.
-This essay, apart from the abstract, has been translated from French by Noal Mellott (Omaha Beach, France).
-The translation into English, with the editor's approval, was completed with a few bibliographical references, and was revised and updated by the author.
+1 I would like to thank Arnaud de la Fortelle (MINES ParisTech) for his suggestion to submit an article on art and artificial intelligence while letting me free to choose the angle.
+This article, apart from the abstract, has been translated from French by Noal Mellott (Omaha Beach, France).
+The translation into English has, with the editor's approval, completed a few bibliographical references.
 All websites were consulted in July 2021.

-The arts are to be taken in a broad sense, to cover at least the visual arts (including drawing, calligraphy, painting, sculpture, animation, cinema and their extensions, such as computer games) as well as music, singing, sonification, architecture, landscaping, literature (in all forms), and various "crafts" (such as pottery, woodwork, clock-making).
-The examples cited herein will mostly come from the visual arts, a personal preference stemming from my experiences and interests in research in the graphical arts, vision, perception and creativity.
+The arts are to be taken in a broad sense, to cover at least the visual arts (drawing, calligraphy, painting, sculpture, animation, cinema and their extensions, such as computer games) and, too, music, singing, sonification, architecture (including landscaping), literature (in all forms), and various "crafts" (such as pottery, woodwork, clock-making).
+The examples cited herein will mostly come from the visual arts, a personal preference stemming from my experiences and interests in research in the graphic arts, vision, perception and creativity.
 Besides focusing on the production of artworks, I shall examine how they are appreciated and evaluated and how they bear information.
-I shall not insist (too much) on the cultural or historical aspects of art (including variations between cultures and periods), nor on its economic and social impacts, topics deserving a separate, in depth discussion.
+I shall not insist (too much) on the cultural or historical aspects of art (variations between cultures and periods), nor on its economic or social impact (a topic deserving a separate, deeper discussion).